serenamckeenzo/katacoda-scenarios/elastic-training/step2.md

 In this step we will start the Elasticsearch service and ensure it's running correctly.

+## Configure Elasticsearch

+On most instances the default configuration of Elasticsearch would serve you well on an initial startup - however within this training environment we will need to set Elasticsearch's memory requirements lower to avoid out of memory errors.

+We can do this easily by modifying the initial and maximum Java heap size - in the `/etc/` folder open `elasticsearch/jvm.options`{{open}}

 ## Start the Elasticsearch service

 Using systemctl commands we can check the status and start up the Elasticsearch service: